24 Jan 10 Ways to Make Sure Your Wedding Isn’t Boring

 5. Consider your venue.

 Of course, your budget will be a huge factor in determining where you throw your wedding, but picking an interesting reception site can go a long way toward keeping guests entertained.
 Many science museums will let you rent out their exhibit areas, and zoos often have banquet areas with the animals in full view.
+You could have an outside venue in a fascinating location (Click Here for some ideas) that can captivate your guests.
 Even an otherwise bland reception space can be dressed up with dramatic decor or specialty entertainment (like a photo booth), so be sure to talk to your site manager about your options.

 6. Work your seating chart.